 Learn the secrets of throwing on the potter's wheel from professional ceramist, Dean Hoegger.
-Create advanced forms such as lidded vessels, section pots, and altered wheel-thrown pieces guided by this gifted instructor as you learn the wheel-throwing process while encouraging you to learn hand building methods to create larger pots and sculptural forms.
+Create advanced forms such as lidded vessels, section pots, and altered wheel-thrown pieces as you learn the wheel-throwing process and hand building methods to create larger pots and sculptural forms.
 Raku firing, the use of fire and smoke to achieve dramatic glazing effects, will inspire you as you become part of this time-honored tradition.
-This intensive workshop welcomes novice and experienced campers alike.
-You'll love the results!

 For campers entering grades 8-12+

 Instructor: Dean Hoegger

 Ceramics instructor, Dean Hoegger, loves to say, "Yes!"
 He understands the therapeutic value of working with clay and encourages his students to explore this medium while discovering their creative talents.
 He fully supports the exploratory ideas of his students and mentors their independence, helping them find new ways to grow as artists.
 "Yes" will also become your favorite word after you've worked with this gifted and giving instructor.